 Glacial River Trail: Janesville to Groeler Road Boat Ramp

-Biking the Glacial River Trail from Janesville to the Groeler Road Boat Ramp is an enjoyable and pleasant experience.
-Despite a few small hills, the paved trail makes for a leisurely trip.
-This section of the trail is not heavily used, so biking is often easy-going.
+Biking the Glacial River Trail from Janesville to the Groeler Road Boat Ramp near Fort Atkinson is an enjoyable experience.
+Despite a few small hills, the trail makes for a leisurely trip.
+The paved surface is in very good condition.
+This trail section is not heavily used, so biking is mostly easy-going.
+This section of the Glacial River Trail travels north 13.9 miles.

-Departing north on the Glacial River Trail from Fairmont Drive, the route runs adjacent to the four lanes of Wisconsin State Highway 26 for 14 miles.
-For the first mile, the paved path runs between the highway and farm fields.
-It then arrives at N. Harmony Town Hall Road.
-The path follows the road up over the state highway, winding through two roundabouts and descending the overpass to follow along on the southeast side of the highway.
+Going north on the Glacial River Trail from Fairmont Drive, the path runs along the west side of four-laned Wisconsin State Highway 26.
+For the first mile, it runs between the highway and farm fields.
+The path then meets Harmony Town Hall Road.
+It follows a ramp up to an overpass.
+As it winds through two roundabouts, the trail crosses the state highway.
+The path descends the overpass to now follow along on the east side of the highway.

 While biking this section, agricultural factories are noticeable.
 The first view is of the large grain elevators of United Ethanol.
 The second sight is Cargill Animal Nutrition’s imposingly tall structure.
 These two factories are a reminder that the area is heavily agricultural.

-Back on the Glacial River Trail, the path runs adjacent to Wisconsin State Highway 26 for 5 miles before reaching the Koshkonong trailhead.
-In that section, the trail passes farmland, forests, and neighborhoods.
-There is a slight climb before crossing County Road N, but the trail generally descends in elevation throughout the whole route.
+Back on the Glacial River Trail, the path runs adjacent to Wisconsin State Highway 26 for five miles before reaching the Koshkonong trailhead.
+In this section, the trail passes farmland, forests, and neighborhoods.
+It crosses Bowers Lake Road and Otter Creek.
+There is a gradual climb up a hill before crossing County Highway N.

-Before arriving at the Koshkonong trailhead, the path departs Rock County and enters Jefferson County.
-The trailhead is 9.3 miles from its southern starting point.
+Glacial River Trail departs Rock County and enters Jefferson County near the Koshkonong trailhead.
+The trailhead is 9.3 miles from the start.
 It has a parking lot and picnic table, and is accessed from Old Highway 26.
 By car, exit Wisconsin State Highway 26 east to County Line Road.
-Turn south on Old Highway 26.
-The trailhead is 350 feet down the road.
+Turn left (south) on Old Highway 26, and drive 350 feet to the trailhead.

 North of the Koshkonong trailhead, the path crosses a branch of Otter Creek through a quaint covered bridge.
 It’s the perfect place for a picture.
 Continuing on, the trail parallels the noisy four-lane highway, while a corridor of trees and bushes creates a more scenic view.
 In the fall, cyclists should watch for nuts on the trail from oak, butternut, and walnut trees.